Izoee/NexnetPlus/EnableNexnetPlus.md

 ## How to edit colors
 1. Open the lua file in Notepad.
-2. Press CTRL+F and search for "-- Colors" without the ""
+2. Press CTRL+F and search for "-- COPY FROM HERE" without the ""
-3. Change any of the color values except the fill color and alpha.
-You can generate color codes [here](https://rgbacolorpicker.com/).
+3. Change any of the color values except the Fill Color and Fill Alpha to whatever you want.
+4. You can generate color codes [here](https://rgbacolorpicker.com/).
 5. Save the lua file.
-6. Copy the entire block of code after you change it into a separate text file so you can paste it over the original block whenever I update.
+6. Copy the block of code for colors into a separate text file after you change it so you can paste it over the original block whenever I update.

 ## WARNING :
 - **You MUST open an in-game Menu before opening the Nexnet+ Menu or your cursor will not be visible.**